nvim-lualine/lualine.nvim/README.md

 +-------------------------------------------------+
 ```

-Each sections holds it's components e.g. current vim's mode.
+Each sections holds its components e.g. Vim's current mode.

 #### Configuring lualine in init.vim

 All the examples below are in lua.
 You can use the same examples
-in `.vim` file by wrapping them in lua heredoc like this:
+in `.vim` files by wrapping them in lua heredoc like this:

 ```vim
 lua << END